A-frame cabins in Georgia

 100%

 Located on the South Fork Broad river just below Watson Mill Bridge State Park.
-Take it easy at this unique and tranquil getaway.
+Take it easy at this unique and tranquil getaway on our farm.
 This Aframe along the river is perfect for a couples getaway.
-King size bed in the loft and sleeper sofa on the main floor.
-Horses and goats might come say hello in the pasture behind the cabin.
+King size bed in the loft.
+The goats will come say hello in the pasture behind the cabin!
 Bring your beach towels and fishing gear.
-Chairs available to sit on sanbars and rocks in the river. ☀️Kayaking $25$ If you are looking for a calm relaxing float with sandbars for swimming the South Fork Broad River is for you.
-This section of the river provides the ideal setting for a private relaxing excursion, a swim or some fishing.
+Chairs available to sit on sanbars and rocks in the river. ☀️Kayaking $25 depending water level This section of the river provides the ideal setting for a private relaxing excursion, a swim or some fishing.
 Paddle at your own pace and uncover the hidden treasures of the riverbanks.
 The South Fork is rain fed and one of Georgia's last free flowing rivers .
 The river changes throughout the year meaning each time you float will be a little different than the time before.
 Its always an adventure ! ☀️Our cabin is not considered child friendly.
-If you are interested in staying with children, please be aware of the following hazards: - Unfenced yard with direct access to steep river banks, and acres of dense woods . - An open loft with a wire railing. - Porch with wire railing . - A narrow steep staircase that does not have a baby gate. -Furniture that is not mounted to the wall and may tip over (Tv). - Outlets without covers. - Horses and goats are on the property By requesting to book, you are agreeing to full responsibility and liability for all children present during your stay and agree that they will be monitored by an adult at all time . ☀️Please know that we are located in the country.We use a pest control service in and around the home. you are still likely to see a few insects or other living beings from Mother Nature.
+Children are not recommended. please be aware of the following hazards: - Unfenced yard with direct access to steep river banks, and acres of dense woods . - An open loft with a wire railing. - Porch with wire railing . - A narrow steep staircase that does not have a baby gate. -Furniture that is not mounted to the wall and may tip over (Tv).
+Children under 12 are not allowed in goat pastures.
+By requesting to book, you are agreeing to full responsibility and liability for all children present during your stay and agree that they will be monitored by an adult at all time . ☀️Please know that we are located in the country.We use a pest control service in and around the home. you are still likely to see a few insects or other living beings from Mother Nature.
 We ask that you do your best to keep outside doors closed when not actively walking through to help prevent any bugs from getting inside.

 Potable water